 This equally feeds into the work itself.
 When it comes to Gen Z, it’s not just about how they work, but what the work actually is.
 Using technology has placed a premium on their key skills like creativity, innovative thinking and the ability to understand and process information quickly.
 Organizations that can use technology effectively, automating laborious tasks like data entry, will better attract and unleash the potential of this new generation in the workforce.

 Learning and development

 Having grown up during the 2008 recession, Gen Z are also naturally more pragmatic than their millennial predecessors, particularly appreciating the value and efficiencies that technology brings to the workplace.
-The influence of these more risk-averse times and familiarity with the rise of new technologies, has also made Gen Z much more conscious of the need to learn new skills to stay relevant and compete.
+The influence of these more risk-averse times and familiarity with the rise of new tech capability, has also made Gen Z much more conscious of the need to learn new skills to stay relevant and compete.

 Gen Z have grown up with the world’s largest ever on-demand how-to video library – YouTube.
 With that bank of learning just a few clicks away in their personal lives, this new section of the labour force wants equally innovative solutions to appease that thirst for knowledge and development.
 Organizations are responding.
 The NHS, for example, has begun to train their doctors and nurses with the help of virtual realities.
 Instead of learning their trade in real-life operations and emergencies, VR technology enables them to acquire and train their skills safely.
 While not applicable to every business, it does highlight the need for organizations to better embrace new technologies and change workforce practices, when looking to attract and engage younger generations.